Personalized Interpretable Classification: Experiment

 \subsubsection{Results}

-We repeat the 5-fold cross-validation procedure 5 times to compute the average accuracy values as the performance indicators for predictivity.
-In addition, in order to finish the experiments in an acceptable time slot, $maxL$ parameter is set to be 2 on adult, 3 on heloc and mushroom, 4 on german, and 5 on nursery.
-For all remaining data sets, the $maxL$ parameter is fixed to be 100.
-Since DR-Net and BRS can only handle binary classification problems, we employ the one-versus-one (OVO) strategy to accomplish the multi-class classification task on car and nursery.
-That is, we construct $C(C-1)/2$ classifiers for each pair of classes and the final predicted class label will be determined by the voting result from the $C(C-1)/2$ classifiers.

-Table \ref{tbl:acc} presents the comparison result between baseline methods and our PIC algorithm based on the 5-fold cross-validation.
+Table \ref{tbl:acc} presents the comparison result between baseline methods and our algorithms based on the 5-fold cross-validation.
 The best accuracy values among five interpretable methods (ours, DR-Net, BRS, DRS and CART) on each dataset are marked in bold.
 The DR-Net algorithm does not perform very good on tictactoe and vote, probably because the sample size of these two datasets is not big enough for training DR-Net.
-Table \ref{tbl:acc} shows that PIC can achieve the same-level classification accuracy as those interpretable classifiers chosen in this experiment.
-On COMPAS, german, ILPD, liver, transfusion, and vote, our algorithm can achieve a higher accuracy than the other interpretable methods.
-On most of datasets, the accuracy values of our PIC algorithm are very close to those values of the tree-based interpretable method (CART).
-Furthermore, the performance gap between our PIC algorithm and RF is within 0.02 on all datasets except adult, car and nursery.
+Table \ref{tbl:acc} shows that PIC and fPIC can achieve the same-level classification accuracy as those interpretable classifiers chosen in this experiment.
+On most of datasets, the accuracy values of our algorithms are very close to those values of the tree-based interpretable method (CART).
+Since fPIC is more strict on the maximal length of rules, its average accuracy is slightly lower than that of PIC.
+Furthermore, the performance gap between our algorithms and RF is within 0.02 on all datasets except adult, car and nursery.
 The PIC algorithm does not perform very well on these datasets probably because of the class imbalance of these datasets.

+To further check whether the performance gap among different algorithms is statistically significant, we conducted the Bonferroni-Dunn test.
+The significance test results ($CD=2.06$) are shown in Figure~\ref{fig:cd}.
+It can be observed that although PIC($\alpha=0.9$) does not significantly outperform other methods across all datasets, we can at least claim that our methods are competitive to existing state-of-the-art interpretable classification algorithms.